Why stress and anxiety make you gain weight and how to control it

 - The scars of childhood trauma.

-- The endless pressures of parenthood.
+- The never-ending pressures of parenthood.

 - The job.